These vegan jackfruit potstickers are the bomb. That’s all I can say.

 - To assemble: Place about 3/4-1 tablespoon of jackfruit filling in the center of a wrapper.
 Using your finger, lightly rub the edges of the wrapper with water.
 Fold the wrapper over the filling to form a half-moon shape.
 Pinch the edges to seal.
 Be careful not to leave any air pockets inside.
 Repeat with the remaining wrappers.

 - Heat two tablespoons of oil in a large skillet over medium-high heat.
 (I used sesame oil for more flavor.)
-Once hot, lay the potstickers in a single layer, they should not touch each other.
-Fry for about 2 minutes, or until the bottoms are golden brown.
+Once hot, lay the potstickers in a single layer.
+They should not touch each other.
+Fry for about 2 minutes or until the bottoms are golden brown.

-- Pour 1/3 cup water into the skillet and immediately cover with the lid.
+- Pour 1/3 cup water into the skillet and immediately cover it with the lid.
 Turn the heat down to medium and allow to cook for 6-7 minutes.
 Remove the lid and cook uncovered until most water has evaporated.

 - Serve immediately with the dipping sauce.

 - Combine all the ingredients in a small bowl.
 Taste and adjust seasonings, adding more water if it's too salty for you.